Nat Clifton

 Nathaniel "Sweetwater" Clifton (born Clifton Nathaniel; October 13, 1922 – August 31, 1990) was an American professional basketball player who was one of the first African Americans to play in the National Basketball Association (NBA).
 He was also a professional baseball player.

 Biography

 Early life

 Born in England, Arkansas, as Clifton Nathaniel, he was given the "Sweetwater" nickname as a boy because of his love of soft drinks and his easy disposition.
-His family moved to Chicago, Illinois, when he was eight.
+His family moved to Chicago when he was eight years old.
 Clifton became an outstanding basketball and baseball player at DuSable High School.
 He reversed his two names when sportswriters complained that his last name, Nathaniel, was too long to fit in their headlines.
 He graduated in 1942.

 Clifton attended Xavier University of Louisiana in New Orleans and then served with the United States Army for three years, fighting in Europe during World War II.

 Early career

 After the war, Clifton joined the New York Rens, an all-black professional basketball team that toured throughout the United States.
 Noted for his large hands, which required a size 14 glove, he was invited to join the Harlem Globetrotters, for whom he played from the summer of 1948 to the spring of 1950.
 Still a talented baseball first baseman, during the basketball off-season in 1949 Clifton played for the Chicago American Giants in Negro league baseball.
 By 1950, his performance with the Globetrotters, in particular his exceptional ball-handling ability, led to his signing a contract with an NBA team.